frochet/jobUCL2013/labs/ospfv3_lab/netkit-lab_ospf-singlearea/Readme.rst

     Is the lsdb the same for all routers? should it be?

 -
-    Observe the neighbor, you can find information about the Designated Router.
+    Observe the neighbors, you can find information about the Designated Router.

 Tests